killer4639/verisimilitudo-codecamp/README.md

 ## Usage

-This video explains how to use the version 1.0 which classifies an image if its fake or real.
+This video explains how to use the version 2.0 which classifies an image if its fake or real and shows the tampered regions.
 Let's watch this

 The white region represents- Tampering